-The 'Arrested Development' Season 5 Trailer Is Here & The Bluths' Antics Haven't Changed A Bit — VIDEO
+A New 'Arrested Development' Trailer Is Here To Remind You The Bluths Haven't Changed A Bit

 The Bluths are back, and they're coming for America.
 On May 7, Netflix dropped the official trailer for Arrested Development Season 5, and fans will instantly be able to tell that this dysfunctional TV family is just as dysfunctional as ever — even more so, actually.